Sin Pijama

 "Sin Pijama" is a song by American singer Becky G and Dominican singer Natti Natasha.
 It was written by the two singers, Nate Campany, Kyle Sherear, Rafael Pina, Mau y Ricky, Jon Leone, Camilo Echeverry and its producers Daddy Yankee and Gaby Music.
-The song and its music video was released by Sony Music Latin on April 20, 2018.
+The song and its music video were released by on April 20, 2018.
 It became both Gomez and Natasha's third top 10 hit on US Hot Latin Songs and has reached number one in Bolivia, Chile, El Salvador and Spain as well as the top 10 in Guatemala, Honduras, Nicaragua, Peru and Uruguay.
 "Sin Pijama" received a Latin platinum certification in the US and surpassed 100 million views on YouTube/Vevo within 3 weeks of its release.
 As of 2022, it has been certified 38-times Latin platinum.

 Background

 "Sin Pijama" written by Becky G, Natti Natasha, Nate Campany, Kyle Sherear, Rafael Pina, Daddy Yankee, Gaby Music, Mau y Ricky, Jon Leone and Camilo Echeverry.
 Gomez first wrote the song during a writing session with Mau y Ricky around two years prior to its release.
 According to her, she had to keep fighting and reminding her record label about "Sin Pijama", and it was not until she suggested a collaboration with Natasha that the track progressed.
 In a discussion with Natasha for Vevo, Gomez recalled, "When I heard that you loved the song and that you wanted to do your thing on it, I was like, relieved, 'She gets it.
 Perfect!"
 She described Yankee, Gaby Music and Natasha's consecutive involvement as the missing puzzle pieces coming together.
 With "Sin Pijama", Gomez wanted to continue the female empowerment theme of her 2017 single "Mayores".
 Regarding the song, Natasha said, "Women connect with the most sensual songs because they want to see themselves portrayed in music as they really feel."
 Gomez confessed that the song originally intended to feature Karol G, Leslie Grace and Lali, adding: "There's more women in the Latin music space right now, and I'm proud to call them my friends."